 Is it 21 days prior to the exam?
 NCEES notifies you by email 21 days prior to the exam to download your admission notice from your NCEES account.
 Contact NCEES at (877) 536-7729 if you have not received an email.
 You can also log back into your NCEES Account to see if the admission card is available to be downloaded.

 When you register with NCEES, there is an option for Special Accommodations.
 If you need more information, you would need to contact NCEES directly.

 Sealing of Documents & Stamps

 Most local office supply companies provide this service.

-It is not necessary to have the E or S after your number as long at the stamp reads Professional Engineer or Professional Land Surveyor.
+It is not necessary to have the PE or PLS in front of your number as long at the stamp reads Professional Engineer or Professional Land Surveyor.